 On Halloween Night…

 Please make sure to walk those dogs early in the day and keep dogs and cats IN from early in the evening.
 Do not let them roam or leave them outside.
 Leave the radios on all night, classical works best in horses though haven’t read of a preference in dogs!

-Relaxing herbs to add to the water include valerian, if you can find it (most natural dog sedatives or calming tablets are based on this, we sell Calm n Balmy from the fantastic Holistic Hound) the mildly sedating chamomile (use a tea bag, dunk in their water or make a concentrated cup of tea and mix into their lunch!) and of course lavender (a good quality candle can do the job here).
+Relaxing herbs to add to the water include valerian, if you can find it (most natural dog sedatives or calming tablets are based on this) the mildly sedating chamomile (use a tea bag, dunk in their water or make a concentrated cup of tea and mix into their lunch!) and of course lavender (a good quality candle can do the job here).
 It really does work, any old way you can but fresh is best (under their blanket).
 Bach Rescue Remedy too actually, fine for dogs.
 Most are made on ethanol so use sparingly is feeding it to them, 1-2 drops, or simply drop around their bedding.